 Will I be affected when the UK leaves the EU?

-It has been confirmed by the UK Government that current student fees and finance options for UK and EU will continue for 2019/20
+The UK Government has confirmed that current student fees and finance options for UK and EU will continue for 2019/20.

 What’s the deadline for applying?

 There is no official university deadline for applying for most of our courses, but it is always advisable to apply early.
 You do not have to wait until you finish your current course to apply for your course at Anglia Ruskin.
 You can apply via one of our representatives in your country (see country pages), via UCAS for undergraduate (Bachelor degree) courses or directly online from the relevant course page of our website for postgraduate (Master degree).

 If you apply for an undergraduate course through UCAS, the first deadline for courses starting in September, is on 15th January, although it is still possible to apply after this date.
 Visit the UCAS website for more information.

 Clearing is your opportunity to apply to university, whether you’ve just taken exams this summer or you’re returning to education.
 Find out all you need to know about Clearing.

 Do you offer accommodation and is it guaranteed?

 We have University-managed accommodation in Cambridge and Chelmsford.
 Accommodation is either on-campus or within walking distance.
 We don’t guarantee accommodation, but students who apply early will have plenty of choice.
 You can only apply if you have accepted an offer from us.